Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 We also note that the mathematical assumptions/conjectures underlying our primitives are not new and have previously been extensively studied in the completely different context of quantum advantage.
 It is only their application to the realm of cryptography that is new. \\

-{\bf A Sharper Understanding of Microcrypt.} Since disproving hardness of probability approximation conjectures will have far-ranging consequences in quantum advantage, let us assume that at least one of these conjectures (originally made in the context of quantum advantage) is true.
+{\bf A Sharper Understanding of Microcrypt.} Since disproving the probability approximation conjectures will have far-ranging consequences in quantum advantage, let us assume that at least one of these conjectures (originally made in the context of quantum advantage) is true.
 Then the existence of one-way puzzles is equivalent to $\mathsf{P}^{\#\mathsf{P}} \not\subseteq \mathsf{(io)BQP}/\mathsf{poly}$.

 This gives us a sharper perspective on the hardness of primitives in Microcrypt.
-For one, any primitives that break to a $\#\mathsf{P}$ oracle (e.g. state puzzles, but also any new primitives we come up with in the coming years) will be equivalent to one-way puzzles, and will imply commitments.
+For one, any primitives that become insecure in the presence of a $\#\mathsf{P}$ oracle (e.g. state puzzles, but also any new primitives we come up with in the coming years) will imply one-way puzzles and therefore also, commitments.

 This equivalence also enables new insights into separations.
-For instance, one-way puzzles (and commitments) should not imply quantum cryptographic primitives that break to a $\mathsf{QMA}$ oracle, assuming $\mathsf{P}^{\#\mathsf{P}} \not\subseteq \mathsf{(io)BQP}^{\mathsf{QMA}}$ (see e.g.~\cite{Vyalyi} for some evidence in support of this assumption).
-Concretely, a public-key quantum money (PKQM) mini-scheme implies one-way puzzles/commitments (by Corollary \ref{cor:one-one}) but breaks to a search-$\mathsf{QMA}$ oracle, and therefore likely should not be implied by one-way puzzles/commitments.
-Besides PKQM, other natural primitives that break to a search-$\mathsf{QMA}$ oracle include public key encryption (PKE) with classical public keys (and quantum secret keys/ciphertexts), digital signatures (DS) with classical verification keys (and quantum secret keys/signatures).
-Under any of the hardness of approximation conjectures, $\mathsf{P}^{\#\mathsf{P}} \not \subseteq \mathsf{(io)}\mathsf{BQP}^{\mathsf{search}\text{-}\mathsf{QMA}}$ will imply a separation between these forms of PKQM/PKE/DS and one-way puzzles.\\
+For instance, one-way puzzles (and commitments) should not imply quantum cryptographic primitives that break in the presence of a $\mathsf{QMA}$ oracle, assuming $\mathsf{P}^{\#\mathsf{P}} \not\subseteq \mathsf{(io)BQP}^{\mathsf{QMA}}$ (see e.g.~\cite{Vyalyi} for some evidence in support of this assumption).
+Concretely, a public-key quantum money (PKQM) mini-scheme implies one-way puzzles/commitments (by Corollary \ref{cor:one-one}) but becomes insecure given a search-$\mathsf{QMA}$ oracle, and therefore likely should not be implied by one-way puzzles/commitments.
+Besides PKQM, other natural primitives that break in the presence of a search-$\mathsf{QMA}$ oracle include public key encryption (PKE) with classical public keys (and quantum secret keys/ciphertexts), digital signatures (DS) with classical verification keys (and quantum secret keys/signatures).
+Under any of the hardness of approximation conjectures, $\mathsf{P}^{\#\mathsf{P}} \not \subseteq \mathsf{(io)}\mathsf{BQP}^{\mathsf{search}\text{-}\mathsf{QMA}}$ will imply a separation between these forms of PKQM/PKE/DS and one-way puzzles/commitments.\\

 {\bf On Minimal Assumptions for Quantum Cryptography.} How hard is it to break quantum cryptography?
-This work strengthens evidence that it may be at least $\mathsf{P}^{\#\mathsf{P}}$-hard to break one-way puzzles (and therefore also, quantum commitments).
+This work strengthens evidence that it is at least $\mathsf{P}^{\#\mathsf{P}}$-hard to break one-way puzzles (and therefore also, quantum commitments).